Society of Indiana Archivists

 14. Records shall be maintained, reported, and made available for inspection in accordance with Indiana Code 23-17-27, governing the records of corporations in Indiana.

-15. The records of officers and chairmen of committees shall be transferred to the Secretary for custody as their terms expire.
+15. The records of officers and chairs of committees shall be transferred to the Secretary for custody as their terms expire.
 The Secretary shall serve as archivist of the Society, selecting and preserving records of research value.
 A repository may be selected to take custody of such records.

 DISSOLUTION